From BR Bullpen

 Isasi first made a splash with the Occidentales in 1963-1964, leading the Cuban Serie Nacional with 15 steals.
 In 1965-1966, he led in runs (44) and swipes (24) for the Henequeneros.
 Moving to the Centrales, he led with 39 runs and 31 steals in 1966-1967.
 In the 1967 Pan American Games, he hit just .217 but led the event with 10 RBI and Cuba settled for a Silver as Team USA won Gold.
 It was his only Silver Medal as he won Golds the rest of his career.

 Isasi fell to .273 in the 1971 Amateur World Series, but hit .382 in the 1971 Pan American Games and led the way with six doubles.
 The infielder batted .345 in the 1972 Amateur World Series and again led a tournament in doubles, this time with eight.
 He won the Jacques Reuvers Award as the MVP of the 1972 Haarlem Baseball Week.
 In the 1973 Amateur World Series, the veteran hit .327 and led all players with 20 runs.
 His 3 homers tied Armando Capiró and Evelio Hernández for the most.
-He hit .286 in the 1974 Central American and Caribbean Games.
+He hit .286/.444/.286 with 6 runs and two RBI in the 1974 Central American and Caribbean Games, handling 17 error-free chances as the backup at 2B to Alfonso Urquiola.

 Playing for Matanzas, Isasi led the 1975 Series Selectivas with 14 steals.
 He was 5 for 10 in the 1975 Pan American Games and hit .313 in the 1976 Amateur World Series to end his international career.